 Here are four steps or “principles of brand management” that are most important and will help your company build a brand in the long-term.

 - Brand Positioning – Clearly defining what the brand represents, what your company wants to achieve, and how it should be positioned with respect to competitors.
 This might be the hardest step as it determines which direction the entire brand should go.
 This is where research into your industry and differentiators will help shape brand position.

 - Brand Marketing – This is where your overall marketing and teams of marketers become important.
 Items included in this section are the overall marketing initiatives, programs, etc. needed to get the brand messaging and company visible to the masses.
 Again, research and creativity are necessary to make sure your company sees results.

 - Brand Measurement – Once you start marketing the brand, it’s important that your teams are measuring results and monitoring brand performance.
-This analysis can ensure your progress, pivot where need, compare position with competitors, see how audiences view the brand, etc. Typically, a branding audit will be done and should be done often.
+This analysis can ensure your progress and that you pivot where need.
+Additionally you want to compare position with competitors, see how audiences view your brand, etc. Typically, a branding audit will be done and should be done in recurring check-ins.